 I experience this often.
 Not only when driving but also in life in general.
 It seems like everything is going fine when suddenly something happens and I’m left blinded and disorientated.
 In these moments I struggle to see what God is up to.

 I like how daring the writer is.
 He goes straight to God with his questions.
-The words are authentic – it’s what he’s feeling.
+The words are heartfelt – it’s what he’s feeling.

 I like the fact that for the psalmist it is God’s reputation that’s at stake.
 The middle section ends with mocking.
 When psalmist’s enemies rejoice they can do so because they know God has not come through.
 It is like they are saying ‘Your God either is impotent or doesn’t care enough about you.’

 Perhaps the greatest challenge is the conclusion of the Psalm.
 Whether or not God intervenes, the psalmist will continue to worship him.
 It is not begrudgingly following God.
 Instead even in the midst of his afflictions and disorientations God has been good.

 But as I continued reading I began to see the ways God had been good to me.
 I have a loving Saviour who has redeemed me and calls me his child.
 I have a beautiful and loving wife.
-I have 3 great kids (even though they drive me crazy sometimes).
+I have 4 great children (even though they drive me crazy sometimes).
 I have the certainty of restoration even though I do not yet see it.
 I wait for a day when there will be no more tears but in the meantime I have a reason to sing.